mahanneo/SkinChanger_Aw_V6_-Multscript/README.md

 [**Download `loader.lua`**](https://raw.githubusercontent.com/ragnarokcs/rgnMultitool/main/loader.lua)

 `loader.lua` is the primary and recommended entry point.
-It validates and runs the current public source, keeps a last-known-good offline cache and downloads the full Lua again only when `version.txt` changes. `rgnMultitool.lua` remains available for source review and development; regular users do not need to install it manually.
+It validates and runs the current public source, keeps a last-known-good offline cache and downloads the full Lua again only when `version.txt` changes. `MAHANMOI.lua` remains available for source review and development; regular users do not need to install it manually.

 ## Interface preview